What is Taxonomy? Classification, Examples, Levels

 Taxonomy is the branch of biology concerned with identifying, naming, and classifying organisms.

-For example, if you discover a living being you would then observe its special characteristics essentially making distinctions based on the features you find.
+For example, if you discover a living being, you observe its special characteristics, essentially making distinctions based on the features you find.
 Next, you would identify the organism.
-This might involve studying its cells and determining if it has a cell wall and performs photosynthesis suggesting it’s a plant once identified the name of the organism.
+This might involve studying its cells and determining if it has a cell wall and performs photosynthesis, suggesting it’s a plant once you have identified the organism’s name.

 There are specific rules for naming which we will discuss next let’s assume you have a name for it now.
 Finally a classified organism.
 Here we compare it to other plants looking for similarities and dissimilarities.
 Based on this comparison we will assign a taxonomic group.